-The 2020 advancement Young Scientist Award of the Division of Biochemistry of the German Chemical Society was awarded to Maximilian Fottner and Dr. Marc-André Kasper was awarded at the Division conference "Advances in Chemical Biology" on January 27, 2021 in Frankfurt.
+The 2020 advancement Young Scientist Award of the Division of Biochemistry of the German Chemical Society was awarded to Maximilian Fottner and Dr. Marc-André Kasper was awarded during the Division conference ?Advances in Chemical Biology? on January 27th, 2021 in Frankfurt.

 The prize is awarded to Mr. Maximilian Fottner in recognition of his publication with the title: ?Site-specific ubiquitylation and SUMOylation using genetic-code expansion and sortase?.
 In his doctoral thesis, Maximilian Fottner dealt with innovative and interdisciplinary strategies for the position-specific modification of proteins.
-In the award-winning thesis, Mr. Fottner developed a pioneering and promising method to provide proteins - both in vitro and in living mammalian cells - with the small marker protein ubiquitin.
+In the award-winning work, Mr. Fottner developed a pioneering and promising method to specifically and selectively equip proteins - both in vitro and in living mammalian cells - with the small marker protein ubiquitin.
 This enabled him to develop an extremely powerful tool for analyzing the biological functions and consequences of these extremely important post-translational modifications.

 The award is given to Dr. Marc-André Kasper awarded in recognition of his dissertation with the topic: "Chemoselective synthesis of functional drug conjugates".
 In his work, Dr. Kasper developed a new cysteine-selective reaction for the modification of antibodies, the so-called P5-labeling.
 Using this process, he produced a new antibody-drug conjugate that has better active and stable properties than an already approved drug.